innodatalabs/innodatalabs.github.io/_posts/2017-08-15-the-newb-guide-to-google-cloud-machine-learning-engine-episode-one.md

 In the above code, we have defined a simple model which will produce a result using the varibles we have defined.
 The feed_dict values are loaded from a file located on Google Storage and the model variables are define in the code.
 The output of the above code will print the result [ 1.5  2.
 2.5] to the screen and the dictionary {"y": [1.5, 2.0, 2.5]} will be written to an output file located on Google Storgage.
 (Some tensorflow warning messages may appear, let us just ignore them for now.)

-NOTE: The feed_dict.json contains the data {"x:0": [1.0, 2.0, 3.0]}.
-Why do I need to use "x:0"?
-TensorFlow does not have first-class Tensor objects, meaning that there are no notion of Tensor in the underlying graph that is executed by the runtime.
-Instead the graph consists of op nodes connected to each other, representing operations.
-An operation allocates memory for its outputs, which are available on endpoints :0, :1, etc... think of each of these endpoints as a Tensor.
-If you have tensor corresponding to nodename:0 you can fetch its value using session.run("nodename:0").

 ## Predictions?!?

 Now, the million dollar question, how do I deploy the model and make online predictions for new data samples?